Eva van Ooijen

 KunstpodiumT (2024)

-Is it art yet?
+She questioned: Is it art yet?

 It’s a Bird.
 No, it’s a Swan.
 An attempt to capture Loes.